Spixmaster/tools-js/CONTRIBUTING.md

-# Contributing v1.0.0 (23.05.2020)
+# Contributing v1.0.1 (04.06.2020)
-This file may content irrelevant content as all my projects include the same CONTRIBUTING.md for easier maintenance.
+This file may contain irrelevant content as all my projects include the same CONTRIBUTING.md for easier maintenance.
 I want to keep this file as simple as possible.
-Therefore, all rules a grouped in suitable subsections.
+Therefore, all rules are grouped in suitable subsections.
 Overall, British English is used as language for all text.

 ## 1. Description on how to contribute
 Contributing works as always by forking the repository and then making a pull request.